27mfp/users_api/README.md

 # Users API

-This is a simple API built with Symfony that allows users to be created, read, updated, and deleted.
+## This is a simple API built with Symfony that allows users to be created, read, updated, and deleted.
 The API stores user data in a MySQL database.

+- Create a new user
+- Read user details
+- Update user details
+- Delete user details

-# Requirements
+## Requirements

 ### To run this API, you will need: